Pseudo-Dionysius the Areopagite — Byzantine Icon

 Pseudo-Dionysius the Areopagite

-Dates: c. late 5th–early 6th century CE (probably c.
+Dates: c.
+Late 5th–early 6th century CE (probably c.
 480–520 CE) Domain: Christian Mystical Theology, Neoplatonist Philosophy, Apophatic Tradition

 Biography